tig-foundation/tig-monorepo/docs/guides/innovating.md

 ```

 ## Making Your Submission

+**IMPORTANT:** Submissions are final and cannot be modified after they are made.
+Please make a private fork of this repo and ensure the CI can compile your algorithm.

 You will need to burn 0.001 ETH to make a submission.
 Visit https://play.tig.foundation/innovator and follow the instructions.